atmask/atmask.github.io/content/posts/02-bare-metal-k3s-on-rpi-part-2/index.md

 # Persistent Storage

 The final part of my cluster configuration that I will cover in this post is my implementation of persistent storage.
 I wanted to be able to have a reliable persistent storage solution as I intend to store data that matters to me on my services.
-However, I also wanted a soluton the required a small amount of effort and minimal cost.
+However, I also wanted a solution that required a small amount of effort and minimal cost.
 This ruled out using Kubernetes `hostPath` since the micro SD cards that act as my primary storage on the RPis in not very reliable.
 The `hostPath` solution also has the issue that data would be tied to a specific node meaning that pods could not be scheduled interchangeably on any node.
-Exploring a distirbuted file storage solution such as Rook Ceph or Longhorn was intersting to me but not something I really had the bandwidth to explore and seemed overkill for my use case.
+Exploring a distributed file storage solution such as Rook Ceph or Longhorn was interesting to me but not something I really had the bandwidth to explore and seemed overkill for my use case.

 In order to de-couple my storage solution from the nodes I chose to set up a 1TB SSD as an SMB share that could be mounted by any node in the cluster via the [SBM CSI driver](https://github.com/kubernetes-csi/csi-driver-smb).
-The SMB CSI drivers is a Kubernetes CSI implementation that enables pods to access an SMB share via Persistent Volumes and Persistent Volume Claims.
+The SMB CSI driver is a Kubernetes CSI implementation that enables pods to access an SMB share via Persistent Volumes and Persistent Volume Claims.

 ### Creating the SMB share

 When I set up my cluster, I only had one node that had a significant amount of RAM.
 This was my k3s master node, `bondsmith`, which had 8Gb of memory.
 As a result, I decided to expose the 1TB SSD from this node

 I connected my 1 TB SSD to the Pi through a SATA to USB converter cable.
-The cluster case I used also had a convient place to mount the drive on the same ejectable rack that the Pi was connected to.
+The cluster case I used also had a convenient place to mount the drive on the same ejectable rack that the Pi was connected to.
 After powering on the PI with the PoE connection I connected the Tb drive and configured the SMB share.

-The first part of settin up the SMB share was installing Samba to the `bondsmith` node.
+The first part of setting up the SMB share was installing Samba to the `bondsmith` node.
 After installation I mounted the TB drive to the `/nas` dir at the root of my machine.
-Using the `lsblk` coomand I was able to find my drive on the system and then use the `mount` command to mount the drive to the `/nas` dir.
+Using the `lsblk` command I was able to find my drive on the system and then use the `mount` command to mount the drive to the `/nas` dir.
 ```bash
 ## Mount the drive
 sudo mount /dev/sda2 /nas
 ```

 > Note: It's a good idea to create a new user and group for access to the SMB share on the system.
-I created a user and group for SMB user's and changed the access permissions and ownership of the mounted drive to that user
+I created a user and group for SMB users and changed the access permissions and ownership of the mounted drive to that user

 Once the drive is mounted you can configure Samba to share the drive to the network.
 This can be done by configuring and `smb.conf` file and restarting the smb service.